octo-technology/OpenTezos/docs/defi/lending.md

 - They may want to use the borrowed funds to increase their leverage in a certain position.

 ### Example
 For instance, Alice has 133 USDS and believes the price of XTZ will go down.
 How can she benefit from it?
-Alice takes a loan of 20 XTZ using here 133 USDS (considering $5 per XTZ plus 33% for over-collaterization).
+Alice takes a loan of 20 XTZ using here 133 USDS (considering 5 USDS per XTZ, plus 33% for over-collaterization).
 She immediately sells the 20 XTZ for 100 USDS.
 She now has 233 USDS (133 initially plus 100 from the sale) and owes a debt of 20 XTZ.
 Consider that XTZ goes down to $2.
 Alice buys 20 XTZ for 40 USDS, repays the 20 XTZ to the lender, and gets her 133 USDS collateral back.
 Alice now have $233 - 40 = 193$ USDS.
 She has made a $60 benefit.
 This whole operation is called a _short position_.

 ### Liquidation
 As long as the value of the collateral is superior or equal to 133% of the borrowed funds, there is no limit on how long a user can keep the borrowed funds for.